bioDS/rrnni/README.md

 tree = rankedPhylo(5)
 ```

-Convert an ultrametric tree, such as from `ape::rcoal`, to ranke tree:
+Convert an ultrametric tree, such as from `ape::rcoal`, to ranked tree:

 ```{r}
 tree = ape::rcoal(5)